mccdaq/daqhats/README.md

 You can now run the example programs under ~/daqhats/examples and create your own programs.
 Refer to the [Examples](#examples) section below for more information.

-If you are using the Raspbian desktop interface, the DAQ HAT Manager utility will be available under the Accessories start menu.
-This utility will allow you to list the detected DAQ HATs, update the EEPROM files if you change your board stack, and launch control applications for each DAQ HAT to perform simple operations.
-The code for these programs is in the daqhats/tools/applications directory.
+There are simple control panel programs for each device type in ~/daqhats/tools.
+These may only be used when running the graphical version of Raspbian, and they provide easy access to the main features of each device type.

 #### List the installed boards
-You can use the DAQ HAT Manager or the **daqhats_list_boards** command to display a list of the detected MCC DAQ HATs.
+You can use the tool **daqhats_list_boards** to display a list of the detected MCC DAQ HATs.
 This list is generated from the EEPROM images, so it will not be correct if you change the board stack without updating the EEPROM images (see below.)

 #### Update the EEPROM images
-If you change your board stack, you must update the saved EEPROM images so that the library has the correct board information.
-You can use the DAQ HAT Manager or the
+If you change your board stack, you must update the saved EEPROM images so that the library has the correct board information:
-command:

 ```sh
 sudo daqhats_read_eeproms